-When considering any tool for note-taking or sketching, you’ll want to consider how it will impact search results.
-In LabArchives, any information that can be recognized as text (file names, file descriptions, tags, Rich text entries, headings, a text-based PDF and office documents, etc.) can be indexed.
+When considering any tool for note-taking or sketching, you will want to consider how it will impact search results.
+In LabArchives, any information that can be recognized as text (file names, file descriptions, tags, Rich Text Entries, headings, text-based PDFs, Office documents, etc.) can be indexed.
 A photo, sketch, or a scanned document can be difficult to search.
 It’s recommended to add additional metadata, like a description, to improve data retrieval in the future.
 To learn more about search in LabArchives Click Here.

 Optical Character Recognition

-Optical Character Recognition (OCR) software will convert printed or handwritten text into machine-readable text.
-As an example, OCR scanners can be used to convert handwritten notes into text that can be searched in LabArchives.
-Once the text has been converted, the data can be added to LabArchives as an attachment.
+Optical Character Recognition (OCR) software converts printed or handwritten text into machine-readable text.
+As an example, OCR scanners can be used to convert handwritten notes into searchable text in LabArchives.
+Once the text has been converted, that data can be added to LabArchives as an attachment.

 Sketch tools within LabArchives